mavvos/SpotifyGlobal/README.md

 #
 <h3>🤔 How To Use </h3>
 When you open SpotifyGlobal it connects to your open Spotify, because of this <b>Spotify must be open and active/maximized when you start SpotifyGlobal</b>.
+<br><br>

-After that just let Spotify active/maximized and you are free to click away to other programs.
+After connection, let Spotify active/maximized and feel free to click away to other programs, now controlling Spotify with your new global hotkeys!
+<br><br>
+The first time you open SpotifyGlobal it creates an options.txt file that contains all your hotkeys.

 #
 <h3>🎹 Default Controls</h3>